 GDP - real growth rate :

-The approximate time for sharing the contract with an employee in Vietnam is only 6 business days assuming no special requests or changes to our standard employment contract.
-This time may be affected for events beyond our control at present.
+The approximate time for sharing the contract with an employee in Vietnam is 6 business days assuming no special requests or changes to our standard employment contract.
+Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 Normal working hours must not exceed eight hours per day or 48 hours per week.
 The State encourages employers to apply for 40-hour workweeks.
 An employee who works for at least six hours per day must be given a rest break of at least 30 consecutive minutes.
 In the case of night work, the rest break must be at least 45 consecutive minutes.